-The Australian Renewable Energy Agency (ARENA) in its Australian EV Market Study10 forecasts 1.89 million electric vehicles will be purchased each year by 2040.
+The Australian Renewable Energy Agency (ARENA) in its Australian EV Market Study forecasts 1.89 million electric vehicles will be purchased each year by 2040.
 Electric vehicles sales growth will be driven by:

-- Falling battery prices - Increased model availability by manufacturers • - Increased price differential between electricity and petrol prices with uptake of renewables
+- Falling battery prices - Increased model availability by manufacturers - Decreasing electricity prices relative to petrol prices from large scale renewable uptake

-Mobility as a Service (MaaS), describes a shift away from privately owned modes of transport (such as a personal car) towards mobility solutions that are consumed as a service.
-This type of transport service has already emerged through the recent and significant growth of on-demand ride services, such as Uber:

-- Across Australia, the number of Uber rides has increased to 1.2 million trips per month; - 60 percent of these trips would not have otherwise occurred by taxi; and - 64 percent of Uber rides start in 'transport deserts' located 800 metres or more from frequent public transport nodes11.
+Mobility as a Service (MaaS) describes a shift away from privately owned modes of transport (such as a personal car) towards mobility solutions that are consumed as a service.
+This type of transport service has already emerged through the recent and significant growth of on-demand ride services, such as Uber.
+Across Australia, the number of Uber rides has increased to 1.2 million trips per month.
+On demand bus trials operated by companies such as Bridj and KeolisDowner are underway in various parts of Sydney including Bondi, Strathfield, Canada Bay, Northern Beaches and Macquarie Park.

-Autonomous vehicles (AVs) are an extension of this trend.
+This trend will be complemented by the implementation of autonomous vehicles (AVs).
 From driverless single passenger vehicles to shared vehicles and commuter buses, autonomous vehicles have the potential to further deliver the on-demand mobility.

-The establishment of on-demand ride services provides some insight into a future of mobility as a service, where transport and mobility are powered with electricity and provided as a service, rather than something that is owned by individuals.
+The establishment of ondemand ride services provides some insight into a future of mobility as a service, where transport and mobility are powered with electricity, rather than petrochemicals, and provided as a service, rather than something that is owned by individuals.

-The impact of these mobility disruptions is hard to predict.
-However, Council can develop the urban form to support them, primarily through parking.
-Recent reports have analysed the expected impact of autonomous vehicles and MaaS on parking requirements12.
-Putting aside the potential impacts on local traffic, these recent reports have highlighted the following for parking:
+Recent reports have analysed the expected impact of autonomous vehicles and MaaS on parking requirements.
+Aside from the potential impacts on local traffic, these recent reports have highlighted the following for parking: